mtorpey/journey/final.md

 Shuffle the enclosed cards into the appropriate decks, without looking at them.

 ### Cards to include ###
-Write the letter "B" somewhere subtle on the back of each of the Special Ability and Event cards.
+Write the letter "B" somewhere subtle on the back of each of these Special Ability and Event cards.

 - (A) **Diplomat**: You can move between NATO and WP countries.
 - (A) **Revolutionary**: Once per game, you may change the faction of the country you are in to that of a neighbouring country.